woojoo666/arcana-notes/Readme.md

 then we can treat this data as persistent and always up to date.
 Which allows us to do something like this:

-	lightBulb: allClicks.length % 2 = 1   // mouse clicks will toggle lightBulb
+	lightBulb: allClicks.length % 2 = 1   // lightBulb is true if there are an odd number of mouse clicks.
+So every click will toggle lightBulb

-for example, let's say we were given a set of student test scores, and we wanted to find every test score that was above average.
+Let's try another example.
+Given a set of student test scores, we want to find every test score that is above average.
 In imperative, this would take two steps, one for-loop to compute the average, and then another for-loop to find the test scores that are above average.
 In Axis, it would look like this:

-	testScores >>

 	tag #aboveAverage.